aarongorka/aarongorka-com/content/blog/why-you-need-psps-in-eks.md

 Escalation from here depends on what's running on the node -- good motivation to limit the privileges of your service accounts, as there is nothing running by default in EKS that would allow further privilege escalation.
 Another approach would be to run a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) and grab secrets from every node.

-Result: access to all secrets for pods scheduled on the underlying host.
+**Result**: access to all secrets for pods scheduled on the underlying host.

 # Remediation
 Remediating these issues involves limiting these unsafe features via [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).